Perinatal and Pediatric Bereavement

 - Facilitation of meaningful rituals sensitive to families' spiritual, cultural, and religious beliefs

-- Annual service for families to remember those who were lost during pregnancy and early childhood
+- Annual service for families to remember those who were lost during pregnancy and childhood

-- Mother's Day service to honor mothers who have lost children
+- Parent’s Day service to honor parents who have lost children

-Social workers with the Perinatal Bereavement program are also willing to assist in creating mementos in the form of footprints, lock of hair, 35mm pictures and are available to provide a review of burial options and bereavement reading resources.
+Social workers and child life specialists with the Perinatal and Pediatric Bereavement program are willing to assist in creating mementos in the form of footprints, lock of hair, and photographs.
+We are also available to discuss burial options and bereavement reading resources.

 Where We Provide Services

-Mount Sinai’s perinatal bereavement program operates out of the Mount Sinai Hospital and Mount Sinai Beth Israel, where we provide services in person.
-In addition, we also offer counseling and support throughout the Mount Sinai Health System hospitals, using social media and distance technologies.
+Mount Sinai’s perinatal and pediatric bereavement program operates out of the Mount Sinai Hospital, where we provide services in person.
+We also provide telephone counseling for patients with distance or scheduling hardships.